Skip to main content

 • For objects, action plans are written on the risk assessment forms.

-• When reviewing the patient moving and handling assessment form staff should also consider the patient care plans and any other risk assessments to inform any changes to the moving and handling assessment form.
+• When reviewing the patient moving and handling assessment form colleagues should also consider the patient care plans and any other risk assessments to inform any changes to the moving and handling assessment form.

 • Some risk assessments will lead to equipment adaptations or adjustments to reduce manual handling risks to the carer and or the patient.
 The proposed changes are likely to be more acceptable to the patient and their family if they have been fully involved in the assessment process and understand the purpose for which it has been carried out.

-• Where there is a difference of opinion, therefore, an urgent meeting with the patient, their family and the relevant manager should be held to discuss the risk assessment and care plan in order to agree a way forward.
+• where there is a difference of opinion, therefore, an urgent meeting with the patient, their family and the relevant manager should be held to discuss the risk assessment and care plan in order to agree a way forward

 6 Training implications